ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 -----------------------------------------

-The Board, by resolution adopted by a majority of the Directors then in office, provided a quorum is present, may create one or more committees, to serve at the pleasure of the Board.
+The Board, by resolution adopted by a majority of the Directors then in office, provided a quorum is present, may create or remove one or more committees, to serve at the pleasure of the Board.
 Appointments to committees of the Board shall be by majority vote of the Directors then in office.
 The Board may appoint one or more alternate members of any such committee, who may replace any absent member at any meeting of the committee.